-I can confirm that colleagues impacted by this change have been consulted

-I have retained evidence of these consultations, which will be summarized within the Programme Enhancement Report
+I can confirm that colleagues imp I have retained evidence of th his change have been consulted tations, which will be summarized within the Programme

+Enhancement Report

-Signature: Kevin Ball Date: 30/1/19
+Signature: Kevin Ball Date : 30/1/19

-Name of Head of Department:

-I confirm that this change does not require additional resources beyond the scope of those already present or planned for by the department.
+present or planned for by the depa ot require additional resources beyond the scope of those already

-Signature: Yarah Lee

-Signature: Date: 30.01.19
+Signature: Date : 30.01.19

 Approval Committee and Date: CVC 2019 02 27

-Change approved with effect from: 1 September 2019 (2019 intake)
+Change approved with effect from: 1 Septem nber 2019 (2019 intake)

 Resulting new version number: 4.0

 Version 3.0

-Rationale: After the successful application for University Title, amendments were required to all specifications.
+on for Univ versity Title, amendments were required to all

-Material Alteration: Yes and Course Information Sheet amended appropriately: Not required
+Material Alteration: Yes and Course I nformatio n Sheet amended appropriately: Not required

 Outline Change Details: 1.
-Part 1: Basic Data requires the Awarding Body to be amended from Hartpury College to Hartpury University.
+Part 1: Bas College to Hartpury University. ic Data req uires the Awarding Body to be amended from Hartpury

 Change requested by: Academic Registrar

 CVC approval date: 31 August 2018

 Change approved with effect from: 01 September 2018

 New version number: 3.0

-Version 2.0 (2016, 2017) Periodic Curriculum Review
+Version 2.0 (2016, 2017) Periodic Curri culum Rev view

-Outline Change Details: Update of valid to/from dates.
+Outline Change Details: Update of valid

-Rationale: The Sport Periodic Curriculum Review (PCR) on 2nd May 2018 confirmed revalidation of the programme.
+Rationale: The Sport Periodic Curriculu m Review (PCR) on 2 nd May 2018 confirmed revalidation of the

+programmo.

 Change requested by: PCR 02 May 2018

 PCR approval date: 02 May 2018

 Change approved with effect from: 01 September 2018